All Episodes

 So I think I don't think this is going to lessen the establishment's resentment of Cruz much at all.

-And in addition to that, there I can I can tell by calls that we've had, calls that are on hold, emails I've had a lot of cruise supporters are disappointed.
+And in addition to that, I can tell by calls that we've had, calls that are on hold, emails I've had, a lot of Cruz supporters are disappointed.

 You know, do what you have to do here and get ready for your next turn.